johnwcowan/r7rs-work/UiEvents.md

 For `char` events, the Shift key has already been absorbed into the Unicode character.
 The same is true of the Ctrl key in some cases: Ctrl+C will be reported as the character `#\x3`.
-In these cases the Shift and/or Ctrl keys may or may not be reported.
+In these cases the Shift and/or Ctrl keys may or may not be reported here.

 ## Event handling